Business Development Bank of Canada (BDC)

 Canada Small Business Financing (CSBF)

 Under this program, the Government of Canada makes it easier for small businesses to get loans from financial institutions by sharing the risk with lenders.
 The CSBF program promotes the availability of loans for establishing, expanding, modernizing and improving small businesses through Canadian financial institutions.
-Small businesses operating for profit in Canada with gross annual revenues of $5 million or less are eligible to receive a maximum of $500,000 in financing.
+Small businesses or start-ups operating for profit in Canada, with gross annual revenues of $10 million or less are eligible to receive a maximum of $1,000,000 for any one borrower, of which no more than $350,000 can be used for purchasing leasehold improvements or improving leased property and purchasing or improving new or used equipment.

 Farm Credit Canada